frictionlessdata/frictionless-prototype-py/docs/target/errors-reference/README.md

 Code: `non-matching-header` <br>
 Tags: `#head #schema` <br>
 Template: `Header "{cell}" in field {fieldName} at position "{fieldPosition}" does not match the field name in the schema` <br>
-Description: `One of the data source headers does not match the field name defined in the schema.` <br>
+Description: `One of the data source header does not match the field name defined in the schema.` <br>

 ## Extra Cell